|Dr.Danov Neuropsychologist P.C.

 injury as a result of an accident or medical malpractice and negligence.

-integrity of the brain on a structural and functional levels.
-In the US, about 1.4 million people
+of the brain on a structural and functional levels.
+In the US, about 1.4 million people experience a

 Mild TBI is characterized by confusion, disorientation, dizziness, with or without brief loss of